bharmaczynski/e-commerce/README.md

 # install dependencies
 npm install

-# serve mock db
+# serve mock db at localhost:3330
-json-server db.json
+json-server db.json --port 3330

 # serve with hot reload at localhost:8080
 npm run dev

-# serve with hot reload at localhost:8080 and mock db
+# serve with hot reload at localhost:8080 and mock db at localhost:3330
 npm run start

 # build for production with minification